kablamo/puppet/README.md

 What it does not do
 -------------------

-Basically password stuff because this is a public repo.
-So this is mostly a list of tasks for myself:
+Basically this dosn't do password stuff because this is a public repo.
+So this is really a list of manual tasks for myself:

     adduser eric
     passwd